apathinwalking/linode-config/README.md

 Exit psql with `\q`.

 I created another db for a project I'm hosting.
 I made my user the owner, and user to connect as.
+Make sure encoding is UTF8.

 ```
-createdb green-pattern-map -p 5433
+createdb green-pattern-map -O <user> -U <user> -E utf8
 ```

 Now make sure that postgres starts on reboot: